 Can I ask you a question?
 How often are you cleaning your makeup brushes?
 Washing your makeup brushes should be done often, especially if you use them everyday.
 Keeping your brushes clean should be a regular part of your beauty routine for the safe keeping of your skin and it’s overall health.
 When brushes are used, makeup, oil from your face, dirt, and even bacteria from the make up itself (from previous uses) can get trapped in the bristles and then transferred onto your skin.

 If your skin starts showing small breakouts or clogged pores, a good reason may be because your brushes need to be cleaned.
 Another great reason to clean your brushes is to take good care of them.
 We all know a good brush can have a heavy price tag so learning how to properly clean them and getting them on a cleaning schedule will help preserve them and allow them to last longer.

 The good news is, cleaning your makeup brushes is both quick and easy.
 The first step to keeping your brushes clean is by purchasing a daily brush cleanser you can use daily after each use.
 A quick spritz of your favorite daily cleanser can help get rid of dirt, oil and grime a great deal.
-For the deeper cleansing, your favorite baby shampoo will do just fine.
-I personally like to use Johnson’s baby shampoo on my brushes.
+For the deeper cleansing, use one of the best sulfate free shampoos.